misbah-noor/Images-Cards-in-CSS/README.md

 # Responsive Cards in CSS
 Here!
 I have discussed flexbox properties that how to create a responsive cards by using those properties.Hope so it might be helpful 🚀👇.

-1.display: The display property is set to flex to enable Flexbox layout on the container element.
+#1. display: The display property is set to flex to enable Flexbox layout on the container element.
 This property can also be set to inline-flex to create an inline-level flex container.

 2.flex-direction: This property determines the direction in which flex items are placed in the flex container.
 It can be set to row, row-reverse, column, or column-reverse.